Things To Do

 Football

-Football is one of the most popular sports in Pátra, with local teams competing in national leagues, and a strong community of fans supporting the sport.
+Football (soccer) is the most popular sport in Pátra, with local teams competing in national leagues and fostering community spirit.

 Basketball